commandlayer/agent-cards/README.md

 Agent Cards are **machine-readable** identity documents describing how an autonomous agent implements a canonical verb — defined in Protocol-Commons (open) or Protocol-Commercial (permissioned) — including the metadata required for trustless discovery, validation, and invocation.

-This repository contains all CommandLayer Agent Cards:
+This repository contains the official reference Agent Cards:
 - **Commons** (open, foundation layer)

 - **Commercial** (permissioned, monetizable layer)